progrium/go-extpoints/README.md

 *early and experimental, but already badass*

-Let users extend your Go applications with JavaScript and eventually Lua.
+Let users extend your Go applications with JavaScript and eventually Lua (or anything).

 Thanks to [Otto](https://github.com/robertkrimen/otto), [Go reflection](http://golang.org/pkg/reflect/), and inspired by [Trac component architecture](http://trac.edgewall.org/wiki/TracDev/ComponentArchitecture).

 ## Using plugins

 First, you define an "extension point".
-This is just an interface that plugins can implement and more or less a factory thing.
+This involves writing an interface that plugins can implement, and then an extension point stub.
 Here is a simple observer pattern extension point:

 	type ProgramObserver struct {
 		ProgramStarted func()